awsdocs/aws-transit-gateway-guide/doc_source/working-with-multicast.md

 ## Associate VPC attachments and subnets with a transit gateway multicast domain<a name="associate-attachment-to-domain"></a>

 Use the following procedure to associate a VPC attachment with a multicast domain\.
 When you create an association, you can then select the subnets to include in the multicast domain\.

+Before you begin, you must create a VPC attachment on your transit gateway\.
+For more information, see [Transit gateway attachments to a VPC](tgw-vpc-attachments.md)\.

 **To associate VPC attachments with a transit gateway multicast domain using the console**